Form a Nevada LLC: Everything You Need to Know

 Shareholders are not a matter of public record (members who manage their LLCs and officers are public record and are disclosed annually)

-LLC directors may determine value of and may issue stock for capital, services, personal property or real estate.
+LLC directors may determine the value of and may issue stock for capital, services, personal property, or real estate.

-No franchise, admissions, unitary or estate or gift taxes.
+No franchise, admissions, unitary, estate, or gift taxes.